Gamemastertwig/CloudCarryout/README.md

 A system for ordering infrastructure from AWS based on package needed by the user.

 ## Prequesits
+IAM User:
-IAM User: Any user with permisions to create EC2, DBs, VPCs, etc. will do.
+Any user with permisions to create EC2, DBs, VPCs, etc. will do.
 If you do not have one you will need to create the user in the IAM console.
     You will need both their Access Key and Secret Key

-IAM Role: LambdaS3Permissions
+IAM Role:
+Create a new roll called `LambdaS3Permissions`
+It needs AmazonS3FullAccess and AWSLambdaFullAccess polocies applyed

 AWS S3 Bucket: